Skip to main content

 Self Service in ZITADEL

 ZITADEL allows users to perform many tasks themselves.
-For these tasks we either provide an user interface, or the tasks can be initiated or completed through ZITADEL's APIs.
+For these tasks we either provide a user interface, or the tasks can be initiated or completed through ZITADEL's APIs.

 It is important to understand that, depending on your use case, there will exist different user-types that want to perform different actions:

-• Managers are users with a special manager role within ZITADEL and can perform administrative actions such as system configuration or granting access rights to users.
+• Managers are users with a special administrator role within ZITADEL and can perform administrative actions such as system configuration or granting access rights to users.

 All self-service interfaces are available in different languages.